 Erica is a mid-westerner at heart, but Bay Area proud since 2003.
 Erica’s graduate studies in Jewish service learning and education allowed her to examine experiential education through the lens of equity and social justice.
-Erica brings her passion for the intersection of social justice and youth leadership – including work experience at BBYO, American Jewish World Service and InterfaithFamily as well as managing the Bay Area Diller Teen Fellows from 2007-2010.
+Erica brings a passion for the intersection of social justice and youth leadership – including work experience at BBYO, American Jewish World Service and InterfaithFamily as well as managing the Bay Area Diller Teen Fellows from 2007-2010.